You're reading the Texas version.Change state →

 What is this right?

-If the government wants to deport you, you have the right to a hearing before an immigration judge in a process called removal proceedings under INA § 240 (8 U.S.C. § 1229a).
-This is your chance to present your case, challenge the charges against you, and apply for relief from deportation.
+If the government wants to deport you, you have the right to a hearing before an immigration judge — that's called removal proceedings under INA § 240.
+The hearing is your chance to challenge the charges, present evidence, and apply for any of several forms of relief that might let you stay.

 When does it apply?